roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-01 ****** bydawn1958© It seemed that every time she acted worried or distraught, she conveyed sheer passion and desire.
+It seemed that every time she acted worried or distraught, she conveyed sheer passion and desire.
 All of a sudden a spasm shot through her insides, and then another more powerful than the first.
 She could only imagine what it looked like from the other side of the mirror.
 Suddenly Sarge nibbled on her ear, which resulted in another spasm so strong it rocked her fragile confidence.

  Sarge kept his mouth at her ear.
 "You very sexy.
 You like black cock... don't you?"
 He kept her face pointed directly at the mirror so she couldn't hide her despair.
 "You pay.
 The price for husband's freedom is... one more orgasm.
 You cum or else Sarge fuck ass... fuck ass with his big... black... cock!"